paps/dotfiles/README.md

 ### Configure openbox & conky

-In will continue having a single machine in the future, so there is nothing to configure here anymore.
+I will continue having a single machine in the future, so there is reference file to copy anymore.
+What is versioned is my current configuration and that's it.

 ### Desktop notifications